Saghen/blink.cmp/doc/modes/cmdline.md

 # Command line (cmdline)

-By default, blink.cmp matches the behavior of the built-in `cmdline` completion:
+By default, blink.cmp enabled cmdline completions (`cmdline.enabled = true`), matchiing the behavior of the built-in `cmdline` completion:

 - Menu will not show automatically (`cmdline.completion.menu.auto_show = false`)
 - Pressing `<Tab>` will show the completion menu and insert the first item